What DME Is Not Covered By Medicare ?

-For those with Medicare Advantage Plans (which are private insurance policies sold by private companies), also referred to as Medicare Part C, you will be covered to the same degree as Medicare Parts A and B , and depending on the Plan it will it will cover you for extra areas.
+For those with Medicare Advantage Plans (which are private insurance policies sold by private companies), also referred to as Medicare Part C, you will be covered to the same degree as Medicare Parts A and B, and depending on the Plan it will cover you for extra areas.

 You will need to check with your plan to find out everything they cover.

 For those people who need DME for their own “home” (as defined above) here is the passage from Medicare’s own publication on what you have to do to get your DME.

 If you need DME in your home, your doctor or treating practitioner (like a nurse practitioner, physician assistant, or clinical nurse specialist) must prescribe the type of equipment you need by filling out an order.
 For some equipment, Medicare may also require your doctor to provide additional information documenting your medical need for the equipment.
 Your supplier will work to make sure your doctor submits all required information to Medicare.
 If your needs and/or condition changes, your doctor must complete and submit a new, updated order.

 Medicare only covers DME if you get it from a supplier enrolled in Medicare.
 This means that the supplier has been approved by Medicare and has a Medicare supplier number.

 To find a supplier that’s enrolled in Medicare, visit Medicare.gov/ supplierdirectory.
 Or, call 1-800-MEDICARE (1-800-633-4227).